MaibornWolff/codecharta/CONTRIBUTING.md

 - Write clean code.
 - Write tests for your new code and regression tests after fixing a bug.
-- Write a good commit message and include the issue number at the end `#123`.
+- Write a good [commit message](#commit-messages) and include the issue number at the end `(#123)`.
 - Update the CHANGELOG.md with any changes/additions made

 When merging pull requests we prefer to rebase instead of a squash merge, as this results in a cleaner commit history that makes it easier to detect bugs.

-> During development on other branches, make sure to always rebase on top of the most current changes on the main branch so that the commits stay in the right order and do not produce as many merge conflicts when closing the pull request
+> During development on other branches, make sure to always rebase on top of the most current changes on the main branch so that the commits stay in the right order and do not produce as many merge conflicts when closing the pull request.
+Check the [DEV_START_GUIDE.md](DEV_START_GUIDE.md) for more details.

 This project is bound by a [Code of Conduct](CODE_OF_CONDUCT.md).